optimusprime1001/log-scraper/README.md

 ## Overview
 This tool parses log lines in JSON format and asynchronously persists them in DB
 - Written in SpringBoot
-- Uses Spring Async feature
+- Uses Spring Async feature for improved throughput
+- Uses task executors under the hood for multi-threaded execution
 - Stores data in embedded HSQLDB

 ## How to build (use maven-3.2.5 or higher)